minvws/nl-covid19-coronacheck-provider-docs/README.md

 # nl-covid19-coronacheck-app-coronatestprovider-portal

-Version 0.1 - 7th May 2021
+Version 0.2 - 10th May 2021

 In the CoronaCheck project we are providing sample test data to Test Providers that we advice the Test Providers contain within their system.
-Combined with the Test Provider Test Portal (at https://aaaa), this enables Test Providers to conduct an end-to-end test of their endpoints.
+Combined with the Test Provider Test Portal, this enables Test Providers to conduct an end-to-end test of their endpoints.

 ## Test Portal
 VWS provides a web front-end through which Test Providers can test their endpoints.
 Data entered through this web front-end will be sent to a given endpoint and show the response it receives from it.